Ignaz Brüll: The Brahms circle and later years

 In 1882, Brüll married Marie Schosberg, a banker's daughter who became a popular hostess to Viennese musical and artistic society.
 Brüll now shifted his attention towards composition, reduced the number of concert engagements, and permanently gave up touring.
 He also found himself playing host to Johannes Brahms's circle of friends, including the powerful music critic Eduard Hanslick, the musically minded eminent surgeon Theodor Billroth, and composers such as Carl Goldmark, Robert Fuchs, and even Gustav Mahler.
 When Brahms wanted to audition his latest orchestral compositions, as was his habit, to a select group of connoisseurs in four-handed versions for two pianos, Brüll regularly played alongside the senior composer.
 From 1890, Brüll's new holiday home (the Berghof) in Unterach am Attersee also became a social venue.

 Unlike Brahms, Brüll was a man of the theatre, and he went on to compose at least seven more operas, which however did not approach the same level of popular success as Das goldene Kreuz.
 His final opera, the two-act comedy Der Hussar, was well received when it was staged in Vienna in 1898.

 Brüll was an honorary British consul at Budapest and was appointed an Honorary Companion of the Order of St Michael and St George in the 1902 Coronation Honours list on 26 June 1902.

 Music

 Brüll's other operas include: Der Landfriede (Vienna, 1877), Bianca (Dresden, 1879), Königin Mariette (Munich, 1883), Das Steinerne Herz (Prague, 1888), Gringoire (one act, Munich, 1892), and Schach dem König (Munich, 1893).
 For the ballet, he wrote the orchestral dance-suite Ein Märchen aus der Champagne (1896).

 Orchestral concert works by Brüll include the Im Walde and Macbeth overtures, a symphony and three serenades, a violin concerto, and the two piano concertos, as well as three other piano concertante pieces.
 His chamber and instrumental music includes a suite and three sonatas for piano and violin, a trio, a cello sonata, a sonata for two pianos and various other piano pieces.
 He also wrote songs and part-songs.

+Brüll's compositions were typically romantic, and bore similarity to works by Schumann, Mendelssohn and Brahms.